UNIVERSITY STUDENT APARTMENTS

 North and East Courts

-Each building is equipped with a fire extinguisher located inside the stairwell.
+Each building is equipped with a fire extinguisher located inside each stairwell.

-Each building is equipped with a fire extinguisher located at the bottom and top of the each stairwell.
+Each building is equipped with fire extinguishers located in the breezeway on each level.

 Medical Tower Townhouses and Fort Douglas Houses